By Jim Ferri

 I greatly enjoyed the trip that provided glimpses of the real Cambodian countryside.
-In each of several villages, I was intrigued by how clean and colorful everything was.
+Several villages intrigued me with their exceptional cleanliness and color.

 While the countryside was charming, I found Beng Melea fascinating.
 It was the real thing, indeed left in its natural state, more than Ta Prohm or the other sites.

 Instead of walking on cleared paths about the ruins, here an elevated boardwalk let you safely meander through the ruins.
 It was a wonderful way to see the site up-close while standing safely above the huge piles of moss-covered blocks.